 Our stock price has experienced price and volume fluctuations and could be subject to wide fluctuations in the future.
-The trading price of our stock may fluctuate widely due to various factors including actual or anticipated fluctuations in our financial conditions and operating results, changes in financial estimates by us or financial estimates and ratings by securities analysts, changes in our capital structure, including issuance of additional debt or equity to the public, interest rate changes, inflation, news regarding our products or products of our competitors, and broad market and industry fluctuations.
+The trading price of our stock may fluctuate widely due to various factors including: actual or anticipated fluctuations in our financial conditions and operating results; failure to meet expectations related to future growth; changes in financial estimates by us or financial estimates and ratings by securities analysts; changes in our capital structure, including issuance of additional debt or equity to the public; competitive landscape; news regarding our products or products of our competitors; broad market and industry fluctuations; and general economic, political and market conditions, including imposition of new or increased tariffs and other trade restrictions, interest rate changes and inflation.
 Stock price fluctuations could impact the value of our equity compensation, which could affect our ability to recruit and retain employees.
 In addition, volatility in our stock price could adversely affect our business and financing opportunities.

 We have an approved stock repurchase program that authorizes repurchases of up to \$12 billion of our common stock (Repurchase Program).
-As of June 29, 2024, \$5.2 billion remained available for future stock repurchases under the Repurchase Program.
+As of March 29, 2025, \$3.9 billion remained available for future stock repurchases under the Repurchase Program.
 The Repurchase Program does not obligate us to acquire any common stock, has no termination date and may be suspended or discontinued at any time.
 Our stock repurchases could affect the trading price of our stock, the volatility of our stock price, reduce our cash reserves, and may be suspended or discontinued at any time, which may result in a decrease in our stock price.